 Stephanie Texera - Band

-Amy Riddoch - Drama & Dance
+Amy Riddoch - Dance & Theater

 Mrs. Amy Riddoch received her Bachelor of Arts in Speech Communication and Musical Theatre along with her teaching certificate in Secondary Education from the University of Northern Colorado.
 Amy has coached, directed and choreographed numerous dance teams, plays, and musicals in different high schools around the state including: Greeley West, Estes Park, University, Windsor, Dakota Ridge, Littleton and Skyline High School.
 She has directed and choreographed such musicals as Once Upon A Mattress, The Wizard of Oz, The Music Man, Bye-Bye Birdie, Pippin, Hello Dolly, Seven Brides for Seven Brothers, Guys and Dolls, and Starmites.
 Straight plays under her direction include: The Butler Did It, Our Town, Rumors, Rest Assured, Improvisational Troupe: Without Warning, and Children’s Theatre: Magical Theatre.